 And I’m not talking about the regular hair steaming sessions, which should still be going on in winter.

-I mean adding a humidifier to your home for a secondary way to infuse moisture into your hair.
+I mean adding a humidifier to your home as a secondary way to infuse moisture into your hair.

 I love this mini VicTsing Essential Oil Cool Mist Humidifier.
 Currently writing an in-depth review about using this every day.